466-htb/headless/reame.md

 ### nmap Scan

-The first thing I did was run `sudo nmap -sV {target_ip}` to see what ports were being used and if any identifiable services could be found.
+The first thing we did was run `sudo nmap -sV {target_ip}` to see what ports were being used and if any identifiable services could be found.

 ![nmap-scan](/images/nmap-scan.png)

-I could see that they had a port for ssh connections and a service that I am not familiar with called `upnp?`.
-I am currently unsure if nmap is saying that the returned data shown is for that service or if it was for a service on a port not being displayed but I will try and see what kind of connections I can make to the ssh port.
-First I will need a username to use so I tried `guest`.
+We could see that they had a port for ssh connections and a service that we were not familiar with called `upnp?`.
+We are currently unsure if nmap is saying that the returned data shown is for that service or if it was for a service on a port not being displayed but we will try and see what kind of connections we can make to the ssh port.
+First we will need a username to use so we tried `guest`.

 ![ssh-guest](/images/ssh-guest.png)

-This gave me a login attempt but we cannot be sure that's a valid user since the only way to know what users are on a system is by checking the passwd file which you must be logged into the system to see.
+This gave us a login attempt but we cannot be sure that's a valid user since the only way to know what users are on a system is by checking the passwd file which you must be logged into the system to see.
 If we are able to read this file at any point in our attack this could be useful to use but for now guessing random users and passwords is not a viable strategy.

-This lead me to turn my attention to the `upnp?` service which upon researching is `Universal Plug and Play`.
+This lead us to turn our attention to the `upnp?` service which upon researching is `Universal Plug and Play`.
 This service seems like it may have some vulnerabilities that we can look into.
 Reading from [this](https://www.upguard.com/blog/what-is-upnp) source, it seems that `upnp` may be an avenue in which we can bypass firewall policies.
-I tried running this script but was unable to find any devices.
+We tried running this script but were unable to find any devices.

 ```python
 import miniupnpc